xlab-si/xopera-opera/docs/introduction.rst

    *TBD*: This part of the documentation will be improved in the future.

-xOpera orchestrator has its own YAML and TOSCA parser which is shown on the image below :ref:`opera_parser_structure`.
+xOpera orchestrator has its own YAML and TOSCA parser which is shown on the image below (:numref:`opera_parser_structure`.)

 .. _opera_parser_structure: